 Converting existing facilities

 For sure, the fastest, and most cost-effective, approach would be to retrofit existing facilities.
 This can be achieved by installing flexible containment technology that can be made bespoke to the needs of each manufacturer.
-Flexible solutions are designed for single use and can be easily deployed to protect both the user and the product in a contained environment.
+Flexible solutions, like an HPAPI isolator, are designed for single use and can be easily deployed to protect both the user and the product in a contained environment.

 This technology allows companies to take on contracts for smaller batches of precision medicines at short notice whilst avoiding large up-front capital expenditure and ongoing equipment depreciation.